 Red Rocks Park and Amphitheatre

-Red Rocks Park and Amphitheater is one of the coolest music venues in Colorado and one of the most amazing places in the country to catch your favorite bands performing.
+Red Rocks Park and Amphitheatre is one of the coolest music venues in Colorado and one of the most amazing places in the country to catch your favorite bands performing.
 If your trip to Denver aligns with a show you’d like to see, go ahead and buy the tickets—you won’t regret it!

 Even if you aren’t keen on live music, it’s still worth a day trip from Denver.
 Multiple hiking trails wind throughout the gorgeous red rocks, letting you soak up the views of the Rocky Mountains and the Great Plains.